• Skip to primary navigation

 Few things are as comforting as a big bowl of noodles.
 Slather those noodles in peanut sauce and its basically like a warm, delicious hug.
 It’s naturally vegan without even trying too!
 I went for vegetarian and then realized the recipe was full on vegan by accident but still manages to be incredibly filling and chock full of plant based protein.

-This tasty vegan one dish dinner is rich and filling with all kinds of nutritious ingredients and healthy fats.
-My version of soba noodles with peanut sauce is inspired by a sinfully good looking picture on Pinch of Yum that practically had me drooling.
+This tasty vegan dinner is rich and filling with all kinds of nutritious ingredients and healthy fats.

 I shared my peanut sauce recipe a few weeks ago, but it has been floating around this site being used in borth this and a few other recipes over the years.
 It’s seriously delicious people.
 It took quite a few tries to master the art of peanut sauce making, but the end result was worth the effort.
 I’ve been making it this way for the last 5 years so it’s vetted and pairs perfectly with the soba noodles and veggies in this dish.